Understanding 'dynamic' text

 The points of textual divergence and convergence in each version-text have then been compared to construct the work-text.

 - Work (W)-text: a transcription of all 'settled text' derived from each version text, with the unsettled areas denoted by a circle-plus symbol (⊕), which can be expanded to see all the settled text and unsettled areas in each version.
 The work text is represented by a W, followed by the name of the work (e.g. W: Declaration).
-Viewing the text from the perspective of the work allows the user to see which version(s) of the work the most 'unsettles' the work as a whole.
+Viewing the text from the perspective of the work allows the user to get to grips with which version(s) of the work the most 'unsettles' the work as a whole.